wojtekzw/statsdaemon/README.md

   tags: host = dev, env = prod, zone = west
 ```
 Tags encoding pattern can be changed/enchanced in function `parseBucketAndTags(name string) (string, map[string]string, error)`

-Importants bugs:
-* reading config from YAML overwrites config from flags - USE ONLY ONE METHOD NOW !
-  * statsdaemon --config="myconfig.yml" - only config file is OK
-  * statsdaemon --debug=true --backend=external --udp-addr=":8125" - only flags is OK
-  * statsdaemon --config="myconfig.yml" --debug=true - flags & config file is not OK as debug will have default value or from myconfig.yml if exists in config file

 Installing